-This is partly driven by investor demands and partly driven by the ever increasing change in consumer habits and needs.
+This is partly driven by investor demands and partly driven by the ever-increasing change in consumer habits and needs.

-Along with this insatiable need for change, we find the leaders of these same organisations are disposed of in similar short-term fashion.
+Along with this insatiable need for change, we find the leaders of these same organisations are disposed of in a similar short-term fashion.
 If the company does well the leader stays, if the company performs poorly, the leader is replaced.
 It even happens to football coaches!

 A surprising downside to all this constant change is the erosion of organisational knowledge.
-The encumbered leader / coach cannot do what the last one did for fear of replacement and subsequently all the knowledge that could have been is apparently swept away in the change.
+The encumbered leader/coach cannot do what the last one did for fear of replacement and subsequently, all the knowledge that could have been is apparently swept away in the change.
 This, in my opinion, is not by design but more due to lack of design.

 In the engineering world, when something doesn’t work, the design is tackled, with or without it’s creators.
 This is what allows us to make quantum leaps in technology and discovery – we build on the successes AND failures of the previous engineers.